raviolicode/multilanguage_middleman_boilerplate/README.md

 To change other deployment options see the [Config Options in middleman-deploy](https://github.com/tvaughan/middleman-deploy/blob/master/USAGE).

-### See your blog published!
-Boilerplate is now published in `https://<YOUR GITHUB NAME>.github.io`

 ## Workflow to Customize your Blog

-### Edit Middleman Posts / Frontend
 Your source code from Middleman will be on the `source` branch.
 ```
-git checkout -b source
+git checkout source
 ```
-After you change all you need, you will commit your changes and push it to your `source` branch:
+After making changes, commit and push to your `source` branch:
 ```
 git push origin source
 ```

-### Deploy
-When you're ready to deploy, just:
+Then deploy it:
 ```
 middleman deploy
 ```